evolution7/silverstripe-bugsnag-logger/README.md

 The Silverstripe Bugsnag Logger sends your error notifications to [Bugsnag](http://bugsnag.com).

+## Compatibility ##
+Tested to work with both Silverstripe 2.4 and 3.x applications.

 ## Installation ##

 Currently, the easiest way is to import the repository as a submodule into your project and make sure you run `git submodule update --recursive --init` afterwards.